Grant Program "Frequently Asked Questions" (FAQ)

 • Activities not open to the general public.

 Our board approves the grant programs and their guidelines.
-Our staff members bring their own experience and expertise throughout the process, too.
+WAB staff members bring their own experience and expertise throughout the process, too.
 Evaluations by staff, panels, applicants, and grant recipients occur annually.
 Occasionally, the board approves any major adjustments in the guidelines that arise from our annual evaluations.

 Panels insulate the distribution of money from the political process, and bring a helpful level of expertise, perspective, and experience to the application review and to the feedback that the applicants receive during and after the panel meetings.